FilbertKimasa/Hello-Microverse-01/README.md

 ## ❓ FAQ <a name="faq"></a>

-- **[can this project run on linux operating system?]**
+- **can this project run on linux operating system?**

-  - [Hello-Microverse project can run on any operating system, like all versions of windows, linux distibutions, Mac OS and others]
+  - Hello-Microverse project can run on any operating system, like all versions of windows, linux distibutions, Mac OS and others

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>

-This project is [MIT](./MIT.md) licensed.
+This project is MIT(./MIT.md) licensed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>